lambda-fairy/maud/docs/content/splices-toggles.md

 # ;
 ```

-Arbitrary Rust code can be included in a splice by using a [block](https://doc.rust-lang.org/reference.html#block-expressions).
-This can be helpful for complex expressions that would be difficult to read otherwise.
+Arbitrary Rust code can be included in a splice by using a [block].
+This can be helpful for complex expressions
+that would be difficult to read otherwise.

 ```rust
 # struct Foo;